STAR WARS is to cinema what The Beatles are to music.

 STAR WARS clearly made no claims for arriving full-cloth by itself.
 It wore all its many influences as precisely the point.
 But it also succeeded on the crest of many social undercurrents that lifted it up.

-- -and especially to the success of toys and merchandise for STAR TREK and PLANET OF THE APES in the mid-'70s, even after those franchises had been years dormant.
+- • and especially to the success of toys and merchandise for STAR TREK and PLANET OF THE APES in the mid-'70s, even after those franchises were considered dormant

 The support system is in place, and the precedent has just been set by an unlikely film.